lucagiommoni/bigdata/README.md

 ```

 ### OUTPUT
-Report, for each sensor, the number of days with PM10 above a specific threshold (hardcoded)
 ```
 s1   2
 s2   1
 ```

 ## Exercise 5 version 1 <a name="ex5v1"></a>

+Report, for each sensor, the average value of PM10

 ### INPUT
 Structured csv textual file